jaderinoo/TelegramCryptoBot/README.md

 A lightweight Cryptocurrency information grabber for Telegram using Python

 # Usage
+Download and Install the Telegram.ext from https://github.com/python-telegram-bot/python-telegram-bot

-Run the bot while filling both the Coinmarketcap key as well as the Telegram bot key in the external txt file
+Fill both the Coinmarketcap key as well as the Telegram bot key in the external txt file

+Run - sudo Python3 main.py

 # Commands
 /Price (Coin symbol) - Displays current price and statistics of the coin selected